ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 ### Before you delete clusters
 {: #vc_addingviewingclusters-deleting-prereq}

-* Whenever possible, delete clusters by using the {{site.data.keyword.vmwaresolutions_short}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, delete clusters from vCenter Server only for on-premises clusters or clusters that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+* Whenever possible, delete clusters by using the {{site.data.keyword.vmwaresolutions_short}} console because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, delete clusters from vCenter Server only for on-premises clusters or clusters that you can't or don't plan to manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * You can delete a single cluster at a time.
 To delete more than one cluster, you must do it in sequence.
 Wait for the previous cluster to be deleted before you delete the next cluster.
 * Ensure that all nodes in a cluster are powered on and operational before you delete the cluster.
 * When you delete a cluster, all VMs from the cluster are also deleted and they can't be recovered.
 If you want to keep the VMs, migrate them to other clusters.
+* Before you delete an edge services cluster, you must delete all services that are installed on that cluster.
-* The default cluster can't be deleted.
+* The default cluster, management cluster, and workload cluster can't be deleted.

 A 12-month commitment is required when you order the VMware HCX service.
 Your account continues to be charged for the HCX components if you delete a cluster before the end of 12-month commitment period.
 The 12-month commitment expiration date is available on the HCX details page.
-For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
+For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
 {:important}

 ### Procedure to delete clusters from vCenter Server instances
 {: #vc_addingviewingclusters-deleting-procedure}
+{: help}
+{: support}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server Instances** table, click the instance that you want to delete clusters from.